bnagallo/DL1-project-bike-sharing/README.md

 ## How to run the notebook

-Download the project materials from our GitHub repository.
-You can get download the repository with git clone https://github.com/udacity/deep-learning-v2-pytorch.git.
-Our files in the GitHub repo are the most up to date, so it's the best place to get the project files. cd into the project-bikesharing directory.
+1. Download the project materials from our GitHub repository.
+You can get download the repository with `git clone https://github.com/udacity/deep-learning-v2-pytorch.git`.

+1. cd into the `project-bikesharing directory`.

-Download anaconda or miniconda based on the instructions in the Anaconda lesson.
-These are also outlined in the repository README.
+1.Download anaconda or miniconda based on the instructions in the Anaconda lesson.
+These are also outlined in the repository [README](https://github.com/udacity/deep-learning-v2-pytorch/blob/master/README.md).